 Start making smaller to-do lists too.
 Long lists collect dust.
-When’s the last time you finished a long list of things?
+When was the last time you finished a long list of things?
 You might have knocked off the first few, but chances are you eventually abandoned it (or blindly checked off items that weren’t really done properly).

 Long lists are guilt trips.
 The longer the list of unfinished items, the worse you feel about it.
 And at a certain point, you just stop looking at it because it makes you feel bad.
 Then you stress out and the whole thing turns into a big mess.